Avoid these Top 3 Accounting Mistakes

-Guest blogger, Martyn Southwick, comments that too many excellent fit pros fail due to lack of business knowledge, so let our Guest blogger, Martyn Southwick, help you learn from their mistakes.
+Guest blogger, Martyn Southwick, comments that too many excellent fit pros fail due to lack of business knowledge.

 After 10 years of working alongside Fitness Professionals I have become well versed in the pitfalls you regularly fall into when it comes to dealing with your accounts and tax returns.
 All of these are completely understandable, however, hopefully by spending 5 minutes reading this you will save yourself a lot of headaches down the line as well as some of your hard earned money!